SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 If this collector is part of the energy model, the conversion factor is calculated by dividing the gross aperture area (2,53 sqm) by the power output.
-Considering an average inside collector temperature of 40 °C and an outside average temperature of 10°C result in a temperature difference of 30 K. So, in this case the heat power output is 1,504 kW and the conversion factor roundabout 1,68 (sqm/kW).
+Considering an average inside collector temperature of 40 °C and an outside average temperature of 10 °C result in a temperature difference of 30 K. So, in this case the heat power output is 1,504 kW and the conversion factor roundabout 1,68 (sqm/kW).